Explore this Center

 In selected patients, a research study involving a specialized motion analysis will be performed.
 Because the most serious problems of MOM THR come from wear of the metal parts and because the most serious wear occurs at the edge of the metal parts creating a chisel-like effect, this major wear is called “edge wear”.
 When edge-loading occurs in the metal implants, this leads to accelerated metal wear and increased metal ion levels in the blood.

-Dr. Young-Min Kwon, one of the Directors of the Center, in conjunction with colleagues at the University of Oxford, England, developed a test of walking, sitting and climbing stairs that may detect and measure edge wear.
+Young-Min Kwon, MD, PhD, one of the Directors of the Center, in conjunction with colleagues at the University of Oxford, England, developed a test of walking, sitting and climbing stairs that may detect and measure edge wear.
 For the patient, this test involves just two non-invasive examinations.
 The first is the CT mentioned above and the second is the “gait study” (frequently used in professional athletes to analysis motion) of walking, sitting and climbing stairs while being videotaped.
 This research study may be useful in determining:

 1. If edge wear is occurring